louisvarley/fishPI/README.md

 If starting from NOOBS you probably wont have pip3 `sudo apt-get python3-pip`

-Clone to github repo and run
-`pip3 install -r requirements.txt`
+Goto your cloned github repo directory and run which installs all python3 LIBS `pip3 install -r requirements.txt`

 #### Root free GPIO access